Aliases for IL1R2 Gene

 GeneCards Summary for IL1R2 Gene

-IL1R2 (Interleukin 1 Receptor, Type II) is a Protein Coding gene.
-Diseases associated with IL1R2 include joint disorders and aseptic meningitis.
-Among its related pathways are MAPK signaling pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include interleukin-1 receptor activity and interleukin-1, Type II, blocking receptor activity.
-An important paralog of this gene is IL1RAP.
+IL1R2 (Interleukin 1 Receptor Type 2) is a Protein Coding gene.
+Diseases associated with IL1R2 include Endometriosis and Mastitis.
+Among its related pathways are Transcriptional misregulation in cancer and NF-KappaB Family Pathway.
+Gene Ontology (GO) annotations related to this gene include interleukin-1 receptor activity and interleukin-1, type II, blocking receptor activity.
+An important paralog of this gene is IL1RAPL2.

 Non-signaling receptor for IL1A, IL1B and IL1RN.
 Reduces IL1B activities.
 Serves as a decoy receptor by competetive binding to IL1B and preventing its binding to IL1R1.
 Also modulates cellular response through non-signaling association with IL1RAP after binding to IL1B.
 IL1R2 (membrane and secreted forms) preferentially binds IL1B and poorly IL1A and IL1RN.
 The secreted IL1R2 recruits secreted IL1RAP with high affinity; this complex formation may be the dominant mechanism for neutralization of IL1B by secreted/soluble receptors.

 Cytokines are proteinaceous signaling compounds that are major mediators of the immune response.
 They control many different cellular functions including proliferation, differentiation and cell survival/apoptosis but are also involved in several pathophysiological processes.